SujalDali25/LSTM-Based-Time-Series-Forecasting-for-Energy-Consumption/README.md

 ## 📝 Project Description

 This project uses LSTM networks to forecast hourly energy consumption from AEP and DOM datasets.
 It includes data preprocessing, model building, training, and evaluation with visualizations.
-Ideal for learning time series forecasting using deep learning techniques like LSTM in a real-world energy context.
+Ideal for learning time series forecasting using deep learning techniques like LSTM in a real-world energy context and compares it with RNN prediction with the same data.

+---

+## 📈 Outputs

+R2 Score of RNN model =  0.9394322226943517
+R^2 Score of LSTM model =  0.9503250585427323

 ---
 ## 📊 Data Sources

 - **AEP (American Electric Power):**